 In the first book, twelve-year-old Gabriel meets a raven named Paladin and discovers a mysterious ability only members of his family possess.
-With his unusual new friend he sets off on a mission full of impossible challenges and perplexing riddles.
+With his unusual new friend he sets off on a mission of seemingly impossible challenges and perplexing riddles.

 "A vivid, compelling fantasy that sends you off into a world you will not soon forget."